Find Keyword Opportunities with Google Trends, Python and Ahrefs

 Final Step Alternative

-Adjust the number in head() for how many rows you want to show.
+Adjust the number in head() to change how many rows are displayed.

 print("For Keyword: " + kw_list[0])